stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 The command './stlmc-vis -h' shows more details about arguments.
 There are three command line arguments as follows:

-user@VB:~/CAV2021-AeC/src$ ./stlmc-vis [-output <FORMAT>] \
+user@VB:~/CAV2022-AeC/src$ ./stlmc-vis [-output <FORMAT>] \
                                        -cfg <CONF_FILE> \
                                        <FILE>

 The 'stlmc' generates a counterexample file and a visualization configuration file when '-visualize' option is set.
 The visualization configuration file contains grouping information for drawing counterexample witnesses.
-For example, we can draw two graphs in html format, where each graph containing continuous variables 'x0' and 'x1', respectively, by modifying the group attributes in 'therm_b5_f2_dreal.cfg' as follows:
+For example, we can draw two graphs in pdf format, where each graph containing continuous variables 'x0' and 'x1', respectively, by modifying the group attributes in 'therm_b5_f2_dreal.cfg' as follows:

 	group { (x0), (x1) }